SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 Replace the contents of mta.yaml with the file available at -  [mta.yaml](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml)

-## 5. Build and Deploy application to SAP CLoud Platform
+## 5. Build and Deploy application to SAP Cloud Platform

 1. We are now ready to build the project furnitureshop and deploy to Cloud Foundry.
 2. Right-click your project and click _Build and choose Build CDS_.